Martin Kocher

 Martin Georg Kocher (/de-AT/; born 13 September 1973) is an Austrian economist, academic, and former politician who is serving as Governor of the Austrian National Bank since September 2025.
-He was Austrian Federal Minister in the governments of Sebastian Kurz, Karl Nehammer and Alexander Schallenberg.
-From January 2021 he was Minister of Labour and from May 2022 to March 2025, he held the position of Minister of Labour and Economic Affairs.
+He was minister in the governments of Sebastian Kurz, Karl Nehammer and Alexander Schallenberg.
+From January 2021 he was Minister for Labour and from May 2022 to March 2025, he held the position of Minister for Labour and Economic Affairs.

 Kocher is a professor for behavioural economics at the University of Vienna, affiliated with the Department of Economics and the Vienna Center for Experimental Economics (VCEE).
 From 2016 to 2021, he was scientific director of the Institute for Advanced Studies (IHS) in Vienna.

-Education and Career
+Education and career

 Kocher completed his secondary education at the Pierre-de-Coubertin-BORG in Radstadt, graduating with the Matura in 1992.
 He studied economics at the University of Innsbruck, where he received his doctorate in 2002.
 He completed his habilitation, also at Innsbruck, in 2007.
 He spent two years as a visiting scholar at the University of Amsterdam.

 In 2010, Kocher was appointed full professor at the University of East Anglia.
-In 2011, he accepted a position at Ludwig Maximilian University of Munich.
+In 2011, he accepted a position at LMU Munich.
 There, he served as Dean of Studies and later as Dean of the Faculty of Economics.
 He also was the director of the Munich Experimental Laboratory for Economic and Social Sciences (MELESSA), which was established as part of Germany’s Excellence Initiative.

 Since 2011, Kocher has been affiliated with the University of Gothenburg as an affiliate (visiting) professor.
 From 2014 to 2016, he was also an adjunct professor at the Queensland University of Technology (QUT) in Brisbane, Australia.

 His research focuses primarily on behavioural economics, experimental economics, and economic psychology.

 From 1 September 2016 to 11 January 2021, Kocher served as director of the Institute for Advanced Studies (IHS) in Vienna.

 In June 2020, Kocher was appointed president of the Austrian Fiscal Advisory Council (Fiskalrat), succeeding Gottfried Haber.
 He was succeeded in this position by Christoph Badelt in May 2021.

 In January 2021, Kocher was appointed Federal Minister of Labour, following the resignation of Christine Aschbacher.
 Initially sworn in as Minister for Labour, Family and Youth, his portfolio was restructured in February 2021 to focus on labour issues.
 During his tenure, he oversaw labour policy during the economic challenges caused by the COVID-19 pandemic and later assumed responsibility for economic affairs and digitalization in May 2022.

 Following a ministerial reform in July 2022, the Ministry of Labour was merged with the Ministry for Digital and Economic Affairs, and Kocher was sworn in as Minister of Labour and the Economy.
 He left the government in March 2025 and returned to academia before he became Governor of the Austrian National Bank in September 2025.